Kashyapghodasara/Kashyapghodasara/README.md

 - 📫 How to reach me *Kashyappatel816@gmail.com*

-- ⚡ **When fishermen don't go to sea, they repair their nets.** 🌊🛠️
+- ⚡ **When fishermen don't catch any fish, they repair their nets.** 🌊🛠️

 <hr>